Second Order Multiscale Stochastic Volatility Asymptotics: Stochastic Terminal Layer Analysis & Calibration: Introduction

 \section{Introduction}

 Stochastic volatility models relax the constant volatility assumption of the Black-Scholes model for option pricing by allowing volatility to fluctuate randomly.
-As a result, they are able to capture some of the well-known features of the implied volatility surface, such as the volatility smile and skew.
+In this context the market is incomplete in the sense that volatility is not traded and volatility risk cannot be fully hedged.
+There are many risk-neutral measures and we take the usual point of view that the market is choosing one of them by pricing call and put options for instance without introducing an arbitrage.
+As a result, stochastic volatility models are able to capture some of the well-known features of the implied volatility surface, such as the volatility smile and skew.
 While some single-factor diffusion stochastic volatility models such as Heston's \cite{heston}, enjoy wide success due to the existence of semi-analytic pricing formula for European options, it is known that such models are not adequate to match implied volatility levels across all strikes and maturities; see, for instance, \cite{gatheral2}.
 Numerous empirical studies have identified at least a fast time scale in stock price volatility on the order of days, as well as a slow scale on the order of months, for example \cite{chernov2003,fpss1,hillebrand,lebaron}.
 This has motivated the development of multiscale stochastic volatility models, in which instantaneous volatility levels are controlled by multiple driving factors running on different time scales.